ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 * **finalized state**: State data corresponding to blocks below the reorg limit.
 This data cannot change in the event of a chain reorg.

+* **non-finalized tips**: The highest blocks in each non-finalized chain.
+These tips might be at different heights.

+* **finalized tip**: The highest block in the finalized state.
+The tip of the best chain is usually 100 blocks (the reorg limit) above the finalized tip.
+But it can be lower during the initial sync, and after a chain reorganization, if the new best chain is at a lower height.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation